Skip to main content

 3. Compare the results.

-This takes 5–10 minutes and provides concrete material for conclusions — better than any theory about "which model is better."
+This takes 5–10 minutes and gives concrete material for conclusions — more reliable than any theory about "which model is better."

 Switching and Conversation Context

-An important technical point: when switching to another model, the context of the previous conversation is usually not automatically carried over.
-This means that to continue working, you either need to briefly reproduce the context in the new query or insert key parts of the text.
+An important technical point: when switching to another model, the context of the previous dialog usually doesn't carry over automatically.
+This means to continue work, you either need to briefly recreate the context in the new request, or insert key parts of the text.

-For short tasks, this is irrelevant.
-For long projects, it's worth considering in advance and, for example, maintaining a separate document with key agreements and the task description that can be quickly copied into a new conversation.
+For short tasks, this is minor.
+For long projects, plan ahead — for example, keep a separate document with key agreements and task descriptions that can be quickly copied into a new dialog.

 Not every task requires multiple models.
-Switching is redundant if:
+Switching is unnecessary if:

-• The current model gives good results on the first or second try.
+• The current model gives a good result on the first or second try.

 • The task is routine and well-practiced.

-• You don't have time for comparison — a quick result is more important than an optimal one.
+• You don't have time for comparison — a quick result is more important than the optimal one.

-• The difference in results is negligible for the specific task.
+• The difference in results is insignificant for the specific task.

 Switching is a tool, not a mandatory practice.
-Use it when you see a specific reason.
+Use it when you see a concrete reason.

 Practical Checklist